cyan-2048/Modernize-8110/README.md

 - fixes that weird thing where the lower resolution of the icon shows up in single view.
 - gets rid of the debugger icon in the statusbar
 - replaces the gaia-icons to use the ones found in 2.5.3+
-- the softkey bar does not capitalize the one in the center.
 - the weird LTE logo next to the signal bar when mobile data is turned on is replaced with 4GLTE
-- NokiaSans font
+- newer volume bar thingy
 - Segoe Emoji (2019 or Windows 10 version, Unicode 12)

 ## Screenshots